nickisashkir/cosmetic-merge/README.md

 Also includes a monthly drop claim system used for seasonal cosmetic collections (the April Showers barrel on The Remnants).

+Leather Dye
+- Also supports you adding iron/diamond/netherite stats to leather gear so you can keep the cool thousands of dye possibilities of leather.

 ## Requirements

 - Minecraft 26.1 (Fabric)